How to Tell Your Child They’re Adopted and Whether to Tell Them at All

-In this article we will explore the drawbacks of not telling a child they are adopted, as well as offer helpful tips on when to tell a child they are adopted.
+In this article, we will explore the drawbacks of not telling a child they are adopted, as well as offer helpful tips on when to tell a child they are adopted.

 Although you might imagine that the adoption journey will end when the adoption placement is finalized, this is just the start of raising your adopted child.

-In fact, a study in 2019 found that children who were not told of their adoption until they were three or older reported lower satisfaction with life, and more distress, than those who were told of their adoption at a younger age.
+In fact, a study in 2019 found that children who were not told of their adoption until they were three or older reported lower satisfaction with life and more distress than those who were told of their adoption at a younger age.

-Although it might feel hard at first, you have years to nurture your parent child relationship, allowing you to perfectly discuss the adoption with your child and those around you.
+Although it might feel hard at first, you have years to nurture your parent-child relationship, allowing you to perfectly discuss the adoption with your child and those around you.

 Experts recommend speaking openly about adoption with your child from the moment you meet them or bring them home.
-Here we will explore how to tell a child they are adopted.
+Here, we will explore how to tell a child they are adopted.

-Newborns and Babies
+Newborns and babies

 If you are adopting a newborn, you can begin telling them their story straight away so that the fact of their adoption is something that they grow up with.
 Speaking about their birth parents and talking about the day you met them can form a positive part of your child’s journey.

-Mention how you felt when you were told that a baby might be joining your family and include details about the day you brought them home so that you gently weave information into your child’s perception of who they are.
+Mention how you felt when you were told that a baby might be joining your family.
+And include details about the day you brought them home so that you gently weave information into your child’s perception of who they are.

 However, a child who is adopted at this age may experience complex emotions, particularly if they have been removed from the care of their birth parents or have spent time in foster care.

-Although as your child gets older they may have little memory of their birth parents, you may notice some effects of the upheaval they have experienced in their life.
+Although as your child gets older, they may have little memory of their birth parents, you may notice some effects of the upheaval they have experienced in their life.
 This may include separation anxiety, difficulty sleeping, or emotional volatility.